rushiraj-gohil/slack-channel-pdf-upload/README.md

-🚀 Assignment: Sending a Document to a Slack Channel via Slack APIs This repository contains the solution for the assignment: "Sending a Document to a Slack Channel via Slack APIs".
-The objective was to research, understand, and implement Slack's APIs to upload a specified document (a resume in PDF format) to a designated Slack channel.
+🚀 Assignment: Sending a Document to a Slack Channel via Slack APIs

+This repository contains the solution for the assignment “Sending a Document to a Slack Channel via Slack APIs.”
+The goal was to research, understand, and implement Slack’s APIs to upload a specified document (a resume in PDF format) to a designated Slack channel.

 ✨ Key Technical Details
+🔧 API Implementation

-API Implementation: Utilizes the official Slack Python SDK (slack-sdk) for a robust and simplified API interaction.
+Uses the official Slack Python SDK (slack-sdk) for a robust and simplified API interaction.

-API Methods: Implements the conversations_join method (to ensure the bot is present) and the modern files_upload_v2 method for uploading and sharing the file in a single, atomic operation.
+📡 API Methods

+conversations_join: Ensures the bot joins the target channel before uploading.

+files_upload_v2: Performs file upload and sharing as a single atomic operation (modern and recommended approach).

+⚙️ Robustness

-Robustness: Includes logging and error handling (SlackApiError) for clean output and effective debugging.
+Integrated logging and error handling (SlackApiError) for clean output and effective debugging.

+🔐 Authentication

-Authentication: The script is structured to securely use the provided Slack Token.
+The script securely uses the provided Slack API Token.

 🛠️ Local Setup and Execution

-To run the solution locally, follow these steps.
+Follow these steps to run the solution locally:

-Prerequisites
+✅ Prerequisites

 Python 3.x

-Slack API Token: The token provided via email for this assignment.
+Slack API Token (provided via email for this assignment)

-Document: Your resume in PDF format, saved as Rushiraj_Gohil_Resume_1810.pdf in the root directory.
+Resume PDF named Rushiraj_Gohil_Resume_1810.pdf placed in the project root directory

 1. Clone the Repository
-Bash

 git clone <repository_url>
 cd slack-file-upload-assignment

 2. Install Dependencies

-Install the required Python packages using pip.
-Note that the core dependency is the official Slack SDK.
+Install the required Python packages (core dependency: Slack SDK):

-Bash

 pip install -r requirements.txt

 3. Configuration

-You must replace the placeholder in slack_upload.py with your assigned token:
+Open slack_upload.py and replace the placeholder with your assigned Slack token:

-Python

 # ====== CONFIGURATION ======
 SLACK_TOKEN = "<SLACK TOKEN HERE>"  # <-- REPLACE THIS
 CHANNEL_ID = "C093LUWB19B"
 # ...

 4. Execution

-Run the main Python script:
+Run the main script:

-Bash

 python slack_upload.py

-Upon successful execution, the script will output confirmation logs and the success message.
+If successful, you’ll see confirmation logs and a success message in the console.

 💡 Self-Correction & Robustness (Powerful Move)

-To ensure 100% functionality and preemptively identify any script-related issues before using the official credentials, a critical step was taken:
+To ensure 100% functionality and avoid any issues before using official credentials, an isolated testing workflow was implemented:

+🧪 Isolated Test Environment

-Isolated Test Environment: I created a personal 30-day Slack trial workspace and set up a dedicated Slack Bot App.
+Created a personal 30-day Slack trial workspace

+Set up a dedicated Slack Bot App for experimentation

+🔑 Permission Validation

-Permission Validation: I thoroughly configured and tested all required scopes (permissions) for the Bot App within my test environment.
+Verified and configured all required OAuth scopes and permissions for the bot app

+🧰 Debugging & Testing

-Debugging & Testing: The entire script was run, debugged, and validated end-to-end using a separate test token and channel.
+Fully tested and debugged the script using a separate test token and channel

+Validated end-to-end functionality prior to submission